User access review best practices

 In addition, any formalized user access review procedure should implement both role-based access control and least privilege, or Zero Trust, access.
 While creating this procedure can seem like a lot, there are a variety of software programs that can guide an organization.

-Implement role-based access control and least privileged access
+2. Implement role-based access control and least privileged access

 One of the safest and most fundamental practices of cybersecurity is implementing least privileged access.
 This IT security design principle restricts access rights and program privileges to only those necessary for the required job.
 It’s the difference between having a key that works on every door and one that only opens certain rooms.
 When distributing those keys to users across your organization, you need to also practice role-based access control, meaning that the keys (or access permissions) should be given to users based on their role and responsibilities.
-For example, an employee in the Accounting department likely needs access rights to programs like Microsoft Office, QuickBooks, and Salesforce - ones that are needed for the job at hand.
+For example, an employee in the accounting department likely needs access rights to programs like Microsoft Office, QuickBooks, and Salesforce – ones that are needed for the job at hand.
 While they also might also need access to Adobe Acrobat, they don’t need access to every program in the Adobe suite, like Photoshop.
 This is where least privileged access and role-based access control work hand-in-hand.

-Grant temporary, not permanent, user access
+3. Grant temporary, not permanent, user access

-Get the right people involved
+4. Get the right people involved in access permission decisions

 In most cases, the IT team is responsible for distributing system access to users.
 And while we’re grateful for that, we acknowledge that they aren’t always the best ones to make the call on which users should access what systems.
-Managers, people leaders, and supervisors will have a much better idea of what individuals need access to specific programs.
+Managers and supervisors will have a much better idea of which individuals need access to specific programs.
 A CFO will know that an accountant doesn’t need the full Adobe suite, and the marketing manager will know who exactly needs access to Photoshop.
-The network and system administrators aren’t mind readers - and they shouldn’t be responsible for assigning and reviewing user access.
+The network and system administrators aren’t mind readers – and they shouldn’t be responsible for assigning and reviewing user access.
 Make sure the correct managers are responsible for reviewing user access permissions and assigning them to individuals based on their roles.